rs-pro/rails_admin_nested_set/README.md

 It looks and feels exactly like https://github.com/dalpo/rails_admin_nestable but uses jquery Nested Sortable and awesome_nested_set or mongoid_nested_set instead of Nestable and Ancestry.

+Designed and tested with https://github.com/55ideas/mongoid_nested_set but should also work with awesome_nested_set (untested)

 mongoid_nested_set users: use GIT version for new Mongoid!

 ## Installation